FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/proof/README.md

 │   This file also contains the lemmas to prove that the task state updates │   in `prvSelectHighestPriorityTask` preserve the lock invariants.
 │
-├── port_contracts.h
+├── port_locking_contracts.h
-│   Contains VeriFast function contracts for macros with port-specific │   definitions, e.g., the macros to mask interrupts and to acquire AND │   release locks.
-These port-specific definitions often contain contain │   inline assembly VeriFast cannot reason about.
+│   Contains VeriFast function contracts for macros with port-specific │   definitions used to invoke synchronization mechanisms, e.g., masking │   interrupts and acquiring locks.
+These port-specific definitions often │   contain inline assembly VeriFast cannot reason about.
 The contracts allow us │   to abstract the semantics of the assembly.
 │
 ├── ready_list_predicates.h